 I always find these impressive as it is crazy to think about chiseling all of that detail out of stone.

-From there we headed out to the Outer Peristyle.
+From there, we headed out to the Outer Peristyle.
 This is the most famous part of the museum, but unfortunately, it was closed and will be closed until early 2018 for sandblasting and fixing old pipes.
 Update 2020: The pool is open again and it is fantastic to see.